Issery/Crazy-java-code/README.md

-# choose branches to view codes of different chapters
+# Choose branches to view codes of different chapters